-- Days you regularly commuted to work in the United States from a residence in Canada or Mexico. - Days you were in the United States for less than 24 hours when you were traveling between two places outside the United States. - Days you were unable to leave the United States because of a medical condition or medical problem that developed while you were in the United States. - Days you were an exempt individual.
+• Days you were unable to leave the United States because of a medical condition or medical problem that developed while you were in the United States.

-In general, an exempt individual is an individual who is a: (a) foreign government or international organization-related individual, (b) teacher or trainee, (c) student, or (d) professional athlete who is temporarily present in the United States to compete in a charitable sports event.
+• Days you were an exempt individual.
+In general, an exempt individual is an individual who is a: (a) foreigngovernment-related individual, (b) teacher or trainee, (c) student, or (d) professional athlete who is temporarily present in the United States to compete in a charitable sports event.

-Note: If you qualify to exclude days of presence in the United States because you are an exempt individual or because of a medical condition or problem, file Form 8843, Statement for Exempt Individuals and Individuals With a Medical Condition, or similar statement, with your final income tax return.
-This rule does not apply to foreign government or international organization-related individuals who exclude days of presence in the United States.
+Note: If you qualify to exclude days of presence in the United States because you are an exempt individual (other than a foreign-government-related individual) or because of a medical condition or problem, file Form 8843, Statement for Exempt Individuals and Individuals With a Medical Condition, with your final income tax return.

 Closer connection to a foreign country exception.
-Even though you would otherwise meet the substantial presence test, you are not treated as a U.S. resident for 1997 if you: (a) were present in the United States for fewer than 183 days during 1997, and (b) establish that during 1997 you had a tax home in a foreign country and had a closer connection to that country than to the United States.
+Even though you would otherwise meet the substantial presence test, you are not treated as a U.S. resident for 1998 if you: (a) were present in the United States for fewer than 183 days during 1998, and (b) establish that during 1998 you had a tax home in a foreign country and had a closer connection to that country than to the United States.

-Note: If you meet this exception, file Form 8840, Closer Connection Exception Statement for Aliens, or a similar statement, with your final income tax return.
+Note: If you meet this exception, file Form 8840, Closer Connection Exception Statement for Aliens, with your final income tax return.

-Dual-Status Tax Year.- Generally, if you leave the United States during the year with no intent to return, you have a dual-status tax year and are subject to dual-status restrictions in completing Form 1040-C. A dual-status tax year is one in which you have been both a resident alien and a nonresident alien.
+Dual-status tax year.
+Generally, if you leave the United States during the year with no intent to return, you have a dual-status tax year and are subject to dual-status restrictions in completing Form 1040-C. A dual-status tax year is one in which you have been both a resident alien and a nonresident alien.
 In figuring your income tax liability, different U.S. income tax rules apply to each status.
 See Pub.
 519.

-Income Effectively Connected With a U.S. Trade or Business-Nonresident Aliens.- If you are a nonresident alien, the tax on your income depends on whether the income is or is not effectively connected with a U.S. trade or business.
+Income effectively connected with a U.S. trade or business-nonresident aliens.
+If you are a nonresident alien, the tax on your income depends on whether the income is or is not effectively connected with a U.S. trade or business.